 » Brook Berringer Citizenship Team (2014, 2015, 2016)

 » Tom Osborne Citizenship Team (2014, 2015, 2016)

-Offensive tackle David Knevel enters the 2016 season as a player that will be counted on to take on a larger role.
-Knevel has provided depth on the line the past two years, serving as the top backup to two-year starter Alex Lewis at left tackle.
-Lewis has graduated with 2015 starting right tackle Nick Gates moving to the left side, Knevel switched to the right side in the spring and is the front runner for the starting role heading into the fall.
+Offensive tackle David Knevel enters the 2016 season as a player who will be counted on to take on a larger role on the line.
+Knevel has provided depth the past two years, serving as the top backup to two-year starter Alex Lewis at left tackle.
+Lewis is among four starting linemen who graduated, and with Nick Gates flipping to the left side, Knevel switched to the right side in the spring and is the front runner for the starting role heading into the fall.

 The 6-9, 315-pound Knevel is one of the tallest players in Husker football history.
 Knevel is the only player on the 2016 roster from outside the United States, hailing from Brantford, Ontario, Canada.